Lucky EarthLucky Earth

 A major free coastal event can make southbound DART trains crowded and slow across the day, especially around Tara Street, Pearse and Connolly.
 Practical move: Avoid casual Howth/Bray-style DART plans that day unless this is the actual destination; travel early and expect standing-room trains.

-Comic Con can push family/cosplay crowds into the Docklands while other city events are still active.
-Practical move: Avoid building a tight Docklands-to-southside transfer on Saturday afternoon/evening.
+Comic Con brings family, cosplay and visitor crowds into the Docklands around Convention Centre Dublin while other summer events are still active.
+Practical move: Avoid building a tight Docklands-to-southside transfer on Saturday/Sunday afternoon and check Luas, bus and walking routes before arrival.

 Plan a multi-city trip